My research focuses on three main topics, click below to find out more.

 Collaborators & coauthors: The Read Group (Penn State), Troy Day (Queen's University Canada).

-Most of us imagine the immune response as an army of cells, hunting & killing parasites.
-Yet, killing an enemy population is not the only way to limit its growth; restricting access to resources with a can also be effective.
+Most of us imagine the immune response as an army of cells, or a predator, that hunts & kills parasites.
+Yet, killing an enemy population is not the only way to limit its growth; restricting access to resources can also be effective.
 Elucidating the defense strategies the host employs to fight off infection is essential for understanding the evolution of parasite counter-defenses.
 It will also help to understand 'who' (parasite vs. host). causes disease & thus 'who' to target treatment at.

 Key papers: Wale et al. (2019) PNAS